Hari Shankar Tiwari: Politics

-Family
+Personal life

-His son Bhishma Shanker Tiwari, was Member of Parliament, Sant Kabir Nagar seat west of Gorakhpur.
+Tiwari Hata in Gorakhpur was the official residence of Harishankar Tiwari.
+His son Bhishma Shankar Tiwari, was Member of Parliament, Sant Kabir Nagar seat west of Gorakhpur.

 Another son, Vinay Shankar Tiwari, stood from Gorakhpur but lost to Yogi Adityanath by a margin of 222,000 votes.
 He also lost a runoff election from Ballia in 2007 by 130,000 votes.
 He was an MLA from Chillupar from 2018 to 2022.

 Nephew Ganesh Shankar Pandey was a state legislator from Maharajganj.
 In 2010 he won the MLC election for the fourth consecutive time, and was the speaker of the legislative council.

-He was succeeded by Rajesh Tripathi.
+Tiwari was succeeded by Rajesh Tripathi.
 After that Vinay Shankar Tiwari won again from the Chillupar constituency in the 17th Legislative Assembly of Gorakhpur.
 The latter however lost to Tripathi in the 2022 Uttar Pradesh Legislative Assembly election.

+Tiwari died of kidney failure on 16 May 2023, at the age of 89.

+Positions held

+Note: He also contested from same seat in 2007 and 2012, but lost.